Cobot-Maker-Space/tas-art/docs/system-configuration.md

 *Configuration of the optional features ([rear-view](), [hand-raising]()) is explained below.*

 ## Rear-view cameras
+### Description
+With additional camera hardware, a rear-view can be given to drivers, which increases their spatial awareness and makes the driving experience a little smoother.

 ### 1. Do you really want to?
 Whilst included and technically functional, **this feature is currently unstable** for multiple reasons (some outside of a third-party developer's control) as explained [here]() and [here]().
 It should probably only be used in its current state for monitored use cases, such as trial deployments or studies.